thanubharadwaj/thanubharadwaj/README.md

 ## 🚀 About Me

 I'm a passionate **Deep Learning Enthusiast** who loves turning data into actionable insights and building intelligent systems.
-I specialize in end-to-end ML solutions, from research and development to production deployment.
+I work on end-to-end ML solutions, from research and development to production deployment.

 - 🔭 Currently working on: **Advanced ML deployment strategies ,MLOps pipelines, LLMOps**
 - 🌱 Learning: **Latest trends in AI/ML,RAG, AgenticAI, Cloud Technologies, and DevOps**
 - 💡 Interested in: **Deep Learning, Computer Vision, NLP, and Scalable ML Systems**
-- 📫 How to reach me: **[your-email@example.com]**
+- 📫 How to reach me: **[bharadwajthanu25@gmail.com]**
 - 💼 Open to: **ML Engineering roles, Data Science positions, and exciting collaborations**

 ---